Greater Michigan Spine & Neurosurgery

 Many people experience back pain at some point in their lives.
 In fact, back pain is one of the most common reasons people call off from work and visit their doctor.
 Though the cause of back pain varies, as well as the symptoms, it can worsen over time if left untreated.
-At Greater Michigan Spine & Neurosurgery in Mt.
-Pleasant and Battle Creek, Michigan, experienced spine surgeon Timothy Spencer, DO, offers many innovative conservative and minimally invasive treatments to alleviate back pain.
+At Greater Michigan Spine & Neurosurgery in Battle Creek, Michigan, experienced spine surgeon Timothy Spencer, DO, offers many innovative conservative and minimally invasive treatments to alleviate back pain.
 To schedule a consultation, call the office nearest you today.

 Back pain includes any discomfort you experience in your back.
 However, most people experience pain in their lower backs.